james-spears/alpha/k8s/k8s.md

 4. Create Broker deployment + Broker service - The broker pod and broker service should be the first component of the system diagram created.
     * Navigate to `helpful-bunny-repo` directory on your local machine.
     * We require 1, and only 1 broker pod running at all times.
 This *IS NOT* a highly available configuration, and so is only suitable to stage the API, UI, and Worker nodes for production.
-This reason is not as dangerouse as with the RDMS pod since this broker act as a cache and is not expected to keep any data after restart by default.
+This reason is not as dangerous as with the RDMS pod since this broker act as a cache and is not expected to keep any data after restart by default.
 But more than 1 pod will have no effect as the API will only access a single redis instance (ip address).
 If you manage to proxy requests to a sentinel cluster then it could in theory work but that is not the intended configuration.
         1. broker deployment (`./k8s/deployments/broker-pod.yaml`) - Defines container + restart policy for Broker pod

     * In order to create the broker deployment, from project directory type: